Everton Park, Queensland: Amenities

 Nearby Mitchelton, contains Brookside Shopping Centre, the major retail centre of the area; however, several retail services are available along South Pine Road, including the North-West Homemaker Centre, which includes the only Spotlight and Harvey Norman in the north-west district.
 A community-based shopping centre with a Coles supermarket and specialty stores is also located at the intersection of South Pine and Stafford Roads.

-The Brisbane City Council operates the Everton Park public library at 561 South Pine Road.
+The Brisbane City Council operates the Everton Park public library at 573 South Pine Road.

 Everton Park is a Neighbourhood Watch area.

-Political representatives
+Parks

-Tim Mander is the current sitting member of the Legislative Assembly of Queensland for Everton, having been elected at the 2012 Queensland state election by defeating Labor's Murray Watt (the Parliamentary Secretary to the Treasurer).
+There are a number of parks in the area: